Frequently Asked Questions

 The parts you take depend on your program of study.

-Preparation information, tips, and sample questions from the official Accuplacer web site may be found here
+Preparation information, tips, and sample questions may be found here

 No. There is no charge to take the placement test.

 You need to bring a photo ID (such as a driver license), and you must know your 7-digit CFCC student ID number.
 CFCC Student Services requires you to have an application on file in the Admissions Office before testing.

 The length of time for testing depends on how many parts of the test you need.